markusoettinger/DCPG/README.md

 ## Setting up the Frontend

-First of all you have to make sure that your ganache server is running.
-If this is the case, you can start setting up the frontend.
+Setting Up Ganache:
+* Make sure that you have set up ganache like explained above in section "setup"
+* Make sure the ganache server is running

+Setting up Node.js:
-For setting up the frontend you need node.js which you can download from https://nodejs.org/en/.
+* Make sure that node.js is installed.
+If not you can download it here https://nodejs.org/en/.

+Starting FastAPI:
+* Start a command prompt and activate the virtual environment by typing in "activate DCPG"
-After that, you have to make sure that the FastAPI script is running.
-For that, start the virtual environment with the command "activate DCPG".
-Then navigate through your command prompt to the directory DCPG/src and start the wepapi.py file with the command "python wepapi.py".
+* Navigate to the directory "DCPG/src" and start the webapi.py file with the command "python.py"

+Starting the Frontend:
+* Open up another command prompt and navigate to the directory "DCPG/frontend"
+* Initialize the node,js with the command "npm -i"
-Next, you will need to navigate in another prompt to the directory DCPG/frontend and initialize the node.js with the command "npm -i".
+* After node.js has been initialized you can start the frontend with the command "npm start"
-Then, you can type the command "npm start".
-The frontend should open now in your browser with the adress http://localhost:8080.
-If not, you can type in the adress manually in your browser.
+* If the frontend doesn't start automatically in your browser, you can type in the adress http://localhost:8080 manually